 The mobile version of the side navigation.

 The Final Solution

-The UI library has now grown to be a robust source of components and a source of truth for different teams to utilize.
+The Design System has now grown to be a robust source of components and a source of truth for different teams to utilize.
 It’s now a house for technically feasible, creatively approved collaboration of designs, specs, requirements and components.
 It houses the building blocks to all things .com, specs, patterns, and helps with creating efficient UI and UX.
 Designers globally now have a resource to utilize to help them make sure they are staying on brand.
 It is a source of truth and used on teams throughout the global business.
 Site architects, developers, stakeholders, designers, content authors all utilize the library in their work flow.

 Categories: My designs